phuibonhoa/dotfiles/README.md

 # Philippe Huibonhoa's Dot Files

-I'm combining the best of [Ryan Bates's dotfiles](https://github.com/ryanb/dotfiles) with that of [Zach Holman's](https://github.com/holman/dotfiles) and a touch of my own stuff.
+I'm combining the best of [Ryan Bates's dotfiles](https://github.com/ryanb/dotfiles) with that of [Zach Holman's dotfiles](https://github.com/holman/dotfiles) and a touch of my own stuff.

 Aside from just adding my own favorite options and dotfiles, I've: